 Your attorney will deal with the insurance companies, fighting to get you the full compensation you deserve.
 If the insurance company doesn't want to settle your claim, or only offers to cover a fraction of your damages, your attorney can take your case to court.
 After an injury, you can seek economic and non-economic damages from the individuals or companies responsible.
 This can include lost wages, medical bills, lost earnings, and pain and suffering.

-Maryland Pedestrian Injury Attorneys
+Baltimore Pedestrian Injury Attorneys

 If you or a loved one has been injured in an accident, the law firm of Gilman & Bedigian may be able to help.
 Pedestrians can face devastating injuries while the driver walks away without a scratch.
 An experienced personal injury attorney can take on your case so you can focus on your recovery.
 Our attorneys have years of experience dealing with automobile and pedestrian accident cases throughout Maryland.
 We will fight for your rights to make sure you get the compensation you deserve.
 Contact us today for a free consultation.